manzt/anywidget/README.md

 **anywidget** simplifies the creation of custom Jupyter widgets – no complicated build steps or bundling required.

-While the official
+Official
 [cookiecutter templates](https://github.com/jupyter-widgets/?q=cookiecutter&type=all&language=&sort=)
-provide the defacto approach for creating a custom Jupyter widget, derived projects are bootstrapped with complicated packaging and distribution scripts which must ulitmately be maintained by the widget author.
-Although this setup ensures the module is compatabile with various notebook or notebook-like environments, it places a substantial developer burden on _every_ derived project to ensure the packaging and distribution code for both Python _and_ JavaScript stays up to date.
+provide the defacto approach for creating custom Jupyter widgets, but derived projects are bootstrapped with complicated packaging and distribution scripts which must ulitmately be maintained by the widget author.
+While the cookiecutters initially ensure compatability with various notebook or notebook-like environments, widget authors incur a substantial developer burden just to keep the vendored tooling from breaking over time.

-Creating custom widgets fun and easy with **anywidget**.
-You can start prototyping _within_ a notebook and publish on PyPI like any other Python module.
+**anywidget** aims to reduce this burden and improve developer experience when creating custom Jupyter widgets.
+It takes care of ensuring your widget's compatability with the fractured Jupyter ecosystem rather than requiring each author to solve this same multi-platform packaging problem.
+Creating custom widgets with **anywidget** is fun and easy.You can start prototyping _within_ a notebook and publish on PyPI like any other Python module.
 No need to create a new cookiecutter repo or maintain complicated build scripts.

 ### how